apache/pulsar/site2/docs/deploy-monitoring.md

 sidebar_label: Monitoring
 ---

-You can use different ways to monitor a Pulsar cluster, exposing both metrics that relates to the usage of topics and the overall health of the individual components of the cluster.
+You can use different ways to monitor a Pulsar cluster, exposing both metrics that relate to the usage of topics and the overall health of the individual components of the cluster.

 ## Collect metrics

+You can choose the following ways to collect metrics:

 ### Broker stats